 Education & Broadband

 As a community, we must provide our children with the best possible education, given the financial and physical factors we can control.
 In Frederick County, we are fortunate to have such a well-run School District and highly gifted teachers and staff, led by an innovative Superintendent, Dr. David Sovine.
-In his ten years, he has continually improved the quality of the school district, which is currently ranked 34th out of 132 schools in Virginia, including a rank of 10th in Virginia with the best teachers.
-Shenandoah University is one of the best small universities in the country, while Lord Fairfax Community College offers a number of technical training courses, in addition to its other degree programs.
+In his eleven years, he has continually improved the quality of the school district, which is currently ranked 40th out of 132 districts in Virginia, including a rank of 17th in Virginia with the Best Teachers.
+Shenandoah University is one of the best small universities in the country, while our local community college offers a number of technical training courses, in addition to its other degree programs.

-Broadband service is also critical in the education of our children, through virtual home learning – now during the COVID-19 pandemic more than ever.
-Families may have computers or phones, but are not able to connect to the Internet, due to either lack of service or inability to afford the service.
+Broadband service is also critical in the education of our children, as demonstrated by challenges in access to virtual learning under the COVID-19 environment.
+Families may have computers and phones but are often unable to connect to the Internet, due to either lack of service or inability to afford service.
+(See more under Economic Recovery.)